Lost in L.A.: This Menendez Brothers Murder Map Will Help You Put the Crazy, Sprawling Story Into Perspective

 Yet Jose Menendez, while charming and charismatic, was also said to be a controlling man who micromanaged his sons' lives.
 "My father suffered from being a perfectionist," Lyle told the Los Angeles Times' John Johnson and Ronald L. Soble, who were working on a book about the case, in the fall of 1989.
 "It carried over into his home life, and it was sometimes difficult for Erik and me.
 So much so that he really couldn't do something well enough.
 It wore on him tremendously mentally.
 And it wore on us."

-The brothers acted out accordingly, with Lyle getting suspended for plagiarism during his first year at Princeton University, while Erik was accused of burglarizing houses one summer.
+The brothers acted out accordingly, with Lyle getting suspended for plagiarism during his first year at Princeton University, while Erik was accused of being involved in a series of burglaries in the summer of 1988, a sort of pre-Bling Ring caper perpetrated by bored Calabasas High School students.

+According to the L.A.
+Times, once the case was cracked, Jose and his attorney drove up to the Malibu Sherrif's Station to return a load of stolen property.
+Erik performed community service.
+It was after this episode that Jose moved the family to Beverly Hills, and Erik transferred to Beverly Hills High School.
+The teen and one of his Calabasas buddies, Craig Cignarelli, wrote a 62-page screenplay called Friends, in which a spoiled son of wealthy parents commits five murders, starting with his mom and dad, after finding out their estate is worth $157 million.
+The killer inherits the estate but dies in the end.

 After Lyle and Erik shot their parents to death at around 10 p.m., they dumped the two Mossburg 12-gauge shotguns Erik had purchased at a Big 5 sporting goods store in San Diego, Calif. (about a three-hour drive south from Beverly Hills) off the road on Mulholland Drive.
 From Elm Drive, one of the canyons would have been their quickest route to Mulholland, Beverly Glen or Benedict Canyon (where Sharon Tate and four others were murdered by the Manson family in 1969) perhaps.